Basketball and the Night Watch.

 I did not know it at the time, but I had just made the most important leap of understanding in my life.
 I had grasped just how important the subconscious actually is.
 I actually had been foolishly reversing the size of the material world and the size of the subconscious world.
 The inner world is huge.

-Our brain deals with 11,000,000 bits of information per second while our conscious is only capable of dealing with around 50 bits per second.
+Our brain deals with 11,000,000 bits of information per second while our brain is only capable of dealing with around 50 bits per second.
 The subconscious handles the rest of the information including that which deal with the most basic functions of life.
-As Leonard Mlodinow states in his book Subliminal, “While most nonhuman animals can and do survive with little or no capacity for conscious symbolic thought, no animal can exist without an unconscious.”
+As Leonard Mlodinow states in his book Subliminal, “While most nonhuman animals can and do survive with little or no capacity for conscious symbolic thought, no human can exist without an unconscious.”

 The disparity between how much of a workload the subconscious bears compared to conscious awareness is indicative of the overwhelming importance of the subconscious.
 This was an eye opener.